La Cova Fumada - a Humble Classic Tapas Bar

 If you’re looking for culinary authenticity it doesn’t get much more real than this.
 La Cova Fumada rocks!
-This is the place where you go on a Saturday morning and stuff your face with home-made, old-school tapas and shower them down with a jug of sangria or a cold beer.
+This is the bar you go on a Saturday morning and stuff your face with home-made, old-school authentic tapas and shower them down with a jug of sangria or a cold beer.

 There’s a little granny who takes care of the cooking, and it’s probably the same tapas she used to make 50 years ago.
 The menu is on a black board, and everything on it is tasty.
 They are famous for their bombas, so they are a must.
 They have some seasonal dishes too, like artichokes in spring and mushrooms in autumn.
 The restaurant doesn’t have a sign outside, so make sure you’ve checked the location on a map beforehand.

 Atmosphere: Fantastic!
 Loud (in a good way) and fun!